No Child Left Behind Act: Funding

 The act created a new competitive-grant program called Reading First, funded at $1.02 billion in 2004, to help states and districts set up "scientific, research-based" reading programs for children in grades K–3 (with priority given to high-poverty areas).
 A smaller early-reading program sought to help states better prepare 3- to 5-year-olds in disadvantaged areas to read.
 The program's funding was later cut drastically by Congress amid budget talks.

-Funding Changes: Through an alteration in the Title I funding formula, the No Child Left Behind Act was expected to better target resources to school districts with high concentrations of poor children.
+Through an alteration in the Title I funding formula, the No Child Left Behind Act was expected to better target resources to school districts with high concentrations of poor children.
 The law also included provisions intended to give states and districts greater flexibility in how they spent a portion of their federal allotments.

-Funding for school technology used in classrooms as part of NCLB is administered by the Enhancing Education Through Technology Program (EETT).
-Funding sources are used for equipment, professional development and training for educators, and updated research.
-EETT allocates funds by formula to states.
-The states, in turn, reallocate 50% of the funds to local districts by Title I formula and 50% competitively.
-While districts must reserve a minimum of 25% of all EETT funds for professional development, recent studies indicate that most EETT recipients use far more than 25% of their EETT funds to train teachers to use technology and integrate it into their curricula.
-In fact, EETT recipients committed more than $159 million in EETT funds towards professional development during the 2004–05 school year alone.
-Moreover, even though EETT recipients are afforded broad discretion in their use of EETT funds, surveys show that they target EETT dollars towards improving student achievement in reading and mathematics, engaging in data-driven decision making, and launching online assessment programs.
+Funding for school technology used in classrooms as part of NCLB was administered by the Enhancing Education Through Technology Program (EETT).
+Funding sources were used for equipment, professional development and training for educators, and updated research.
+The EETT program formulaically distributed funds to states, which then allocated half to local districts by Title I formula and half competitively.
+Districts were required to spend at least 25% of EETT funds on professional development, but most exceeded this, investing over $159 million in teacher training during the 2004–05 school year.
+Despite having broad discretion in fund use, surveys showed that EETT dollars were targeted by districts towards improving student achievement in reading and mathematics, engaging in data-driven decision making, and launching online assessment programs.

 In addition, the provisions of NCLB permitted increased flexibility for state and local agencies in the use of federal education money.

 The NCLB increases were companions to another massive increase in federal education funding at that time.
-The Bush administration and congress passed very large increases in funding for the Individuals with Disabilities Education Act (IDEA) at the same time as the NCLB increases.
+The Bush administration and Congress passed very large increases in funding for the Individuals with Disabilities Education Act (IDEA) at the same time as the NCLB increases.
 IDEA Part B, a state formula-funding program that distributes money to local districts for the education of students with disabilities, was increased from $6.3 billion in 2001 to $10.1 billion in 2004.
-Because a district's and state's performance on NCLB measures depended on improved performance by students with disabilities, particularly, students with learning disabilities, this 60 percent increase in funding was also an important part of the overall approach to NCLB implementation.
+Because a district's and state's performance on NCLB measures depended on improved performance by students with disabilities, particularly, students with learning disabilities, this 60% increase in funding was also an important part of the overall approach to NCLB implementation.